Iron Maiden: Appearance in media

-The first heavy metal videos broadcast by MTV were the live versions of "Iron Maiden" and "Wrathchild" taken from the official VHS Live at the Rainbow (Iron Maiden).
+The first heavy metal videos broadcast by MTV were the live versions of "Iron Maiden" and "Wrathchild" taken from the official VHS Live at the Rainbow.
 In 1989, Iron Maiden took part in the Rock Aid Armenia project (also known as Live Aid Armenia) - a humanitarian project by the British music industry.
 The project aimed to raise funds to help people affected by the earthquake in Armenia in 1988.

 The number of releases in tribute to the British band can be estimated in the hundreds, with an extremely wide range of stylistic variants.
 In 2008, Kerrang! released Maiden Heaven: A Tribute to Iron Maiden, an album composed of Iron Maiden cover songs performed by Metallica, Machine Head, Dream Theater, Trivium, Coheed and Cambria, Avenged Sevenfold, and other groups influenced by the band.
 In 2010, Maiden uniteD, an acoustic tribute band consisting of members of Ayreon, Threshold and Within Temptation, released Mind the Acoustic Pieces, a re-interpretation of the entire Piece of Mind album.
 As of 2021 nearly 200 Iron Maiden cover audio-visual releases exist (each featuring various artists), including piano, electro, string quartet and hip-hop tributes.

-On 14 March 2025, Iron Maiden announced a feature documentary film created in cooperation with Universal Pictures Content Group, which holds global rights, and Universal Pictures International.
-The documentary is set to release in cinemas worldwide in the Fall of 2025, and was directed by Malcolm Venville and produced by Dominic Freeman.
+On 14 March 2025, the band announced Iron Maiden: Burning Ambition, a feature documentary film created in cooperation with Universal Pictures.
+Released in cinemas worldwide in May 2026, the documentary was directed by Malcolm Venville and produced by Dominic Freeman.
+Burning Ambition features humorous testimonies from famous Maiden superfans, including Javier Bardem, Lars Ulrich and Gene Simmons.
 Helen Parker, known as EVP Universal Pictures Content Group, was chosen as executive producer.
 According to Thames & Hudson, the visual book entitled "Iron Maiden: Infinite Dreams – The Official Visual History" will be published in the same period accompanying the movie.